 There is no doubt that this year’s back-to-school season is vastly different than in previous years.
 Whether your child is attending class in-person or online, you’ll be facing some unique challenges when preparing for this school year.

-When preparing for an online return to school, parents might consider their child’s comfort level with the technology they will have to use.
-Talk to your child’s teacher, or the school board, to see what software will be used and begin to practice on that.
-Depending on your child’s technical skill level, you may even need to start with the basics of typing and using a mouse.
-If your child’s class will be using video conferencing apps such as Zoom, consider setting up some video calls with friends and family to give you child a chance to practice using the software.
-Things like knowing how to join a session, hide/show your video, and muting and unmuting will be important for these sessions.
-Practicing these things now rather than having to learn it in the middle of an online class will help reduce your child’s frustration.
+When preparing for an online return to school, assess your child’s comfort level with the necessary technology.
+Consult with your child’s teacher or the school board to understand the software that will be used and begin practicing on it.
+Depending on your child’s technical proficiency, you may need to start with basic typing and mouse usage.
+For classes using video conferencing apps like Zoom, consider setting up video calls with friends and family for your child to practice essential features.
+Knowing how to join a session, manage video visibility, and mute/unmute are crucial skills.
+Practicing these in advance reduces frustration during online classes.

-Regardless of which option you choose this fall it will still be important to give children a chance to play and be active after school.
-Many of the typical extra-curriculars are not being offered due to the virus.
-If they are being offered, the risk of exposure needs to be weighed with the benefits these activities can offer your child.
-However, we are offering an After-school Virtual Camp (VC) as a means for campers to safely participate in extracurricular activities each day.
-At Virtual Camp, campers can meet other children and make friends, participate in active games & soccer skill building activities, and have fun playing games and answering trivia questions based on that week’s theme!
-Activities such as these can be a great way for your child to release their stress and end their day on a positive note.
+Regardless of the schooling option chosen, it remains crucial to provide children with opportunities for play and physical activity after school.
+Many typical extracurricular activities are not available due to the ongoing situation.
+If offered, weigh the risks of exposure against the benefits these activities provide for your child.
+An alternative is the After-school Virtual Camp (VC), allowing campers to safely engage in extracurricular activities daily.
+Virtual Camp offers opportunities for children to meet others, make friends, participate in active games and soccer skill-building activities, and have fun with games and trivia based on the week’s theme.
+These activities serve as a great way for your child to release stress and end the day on a positive note.